Skip to the content.

 Basic usage

-M-x helm-M-x RET helm- lists helm commands ready for narrowing and selecting.
+C-x c M-x helm- lists helm commands ready for narrowing and selecting with helm-M-x.

 To bind to M-x: